Institute of Architects Bangladesh

+New houses and buildings to be built in Bangladesh must be designed by member architects of this organization.

 History

 The Institute of Architects Bangladesh (IAB) was founded in Dhaka on 25 February 1972.
-Through a nine-month Liberation War, Bangladesh got its independence from Pakistan on 16 December 1971.
-Three million of people died, ten million were homeless & thousands of houses were demolished during the war.
-IAB was formed within 3 months after the war ended to support the development of Bangladesh and help rebuild this war torn country.
+After the Bangladesh Liberation War, the IAB was formed soon after the war ended to support the development of Bangladesh and rebuild the country after the war.

 Organization

 Membership

 More than 5,000 licensed architects are members of IAB.

 There are three levels of membership in the IAB depending on professional experience.